Skip to main content

 Users should also understand that review and use of these models does not create an attorney-client relationship between you and the Clinic or any of its lawyers or students.
 We encourage nonprofits and other non-lawyers to consult with counsel before using any of the materials found on the site.

-We welcome feedback about the site, but please understand that we don’t have capacity to field questions about any of the documents.
+Please understand that we don’t have capacity to field feedback or questions about any of the documents.
 We also won’t be providing Word versions of any documents in line with capacity limitations and with the principle that these materials are samples and sources of ideas for lawyers, not ready-to-use forms.

 Back to the Top